 And a grip I finally got!
 10 years after I ran that first marathon I was back running the streets of London.
 Trust me, that year I trained properly.
 I studied and adopted a healthy diet focused around my training plan.
 I didn’t get a sub 4, but did knock 30 minutes off my previous marathon time.

-Since then, and turning 50, I’ve PB-ed at Half, 10k and 5k and even ran 4 hour Marathon and have more in the tank!
+Since then, turning 50 and retraining in nutrition, running and fitness, I’ve PB-ed at Half, 10k and 5k and even ran 4 hour Marathon and have more in the tank!
 I’m stronger, fitter and faster than ever before.

 If Porky can do this, so can you!